kemball/karkadann/README.md

 * `.is_real()` Checks if the Gene has been saved, and if so returns its id.
 * `.location` Returns the FeatureLocation for the Gene.
 * `.translation` Returns the AA sequence for the Gene.
+* `.orthogroup` Returns a string representing the orthogroup this gene belongs to.
+A property. `.orthogroup(batch=batchnum)` will return the orthogroup string for that particular batch.

 ####`Hit(db_id)` or `Hit(Gene,score,hmm)`